 Request that all communication come in writing, and avoid providing any personal information—especially your Social Security Number—to debt collectors.
 If collectors come to your house, you can ask them to stop.

 Some collectors will try to mislead loved ones in an effort to collect on debts.
 They may try to make them think that they need to repay the debt.
 Most debt collectors are honest, but there are certainly some bad apples out there.
 If you’re not responsible for a debt, refer lenders and debt collectors to the personal representative handling the estate.
 With persistent collectors, request—in writing—that they stop contacting you.

 If assets pass to you, they are probably not fair game for collectors to seize.
 Assuming the personal representative and financial institutions handled things properly, your inherited assets should be beyond the reach of creditors.
 However, check with an attorney when in doubt.

 Get legal help if someone asks you to pay off credit card debt for a deceased person.
 Collectors are often confused and eager to simply collect.
 Sometimes they’re even dishonest.
 Don’t assume that you’re liable just because somebody says you are.

 If you have credit card debt, it’s wise to plan ahead—you can make things easier on everybody at the time of your death.

 Life insurance can help pay off debt when you die.
 Especially if somebody else will be responsible for your debt, life insurance protects your loved ones.
-It can be used for any purpose, including paying off credit card debt or home loans (including home equity loans).
+It can be used for any purpose, including paying off credit card debt or home loans—including home equity loans.